 Heinz Beans, produced in England, are a staple for many Brits both in the UK and abroad.
-If you’ve ever been to the UK, you might have been surprised to see the beans included in a full English breakfast.
-Heinz beans are the ultimate in comfort food, no matter how they are served.
+If you’ve ever been to the UK, you might have been surprised to see the Heinz Beans served as a delicious side dish in a full English breakfast.
+They are also the star of the show for beans on toast or as a filling in jacket potatoes (a.k.a. baked potatoes).
+Heinz Beans are the ultimate in comfort food, no matter how they are served.

 About Heinz Beans